TAPIIPAUSE/FoodHero/readme.md

 ```

 ## Set up Database
-1. Create your local Database
+Create your local Database & Try to connet to the code in main.js at URI variable

 ## To Run Backend Service